 |KCSO Channel 19 (now KUVS-DT)|

-Sign-Off and SSBrecorded circa 1985
+Sign-Off and SSB recorded circa 1985

 Channel 19 began in 1966 as KLOC-TV, a typical independent UHF station of the time.
 In 1967 it was an affiliate of the very short-lived Overmyer/United Network (which ran for a mere thirty-one days).
 During the 1970s and 1980s, KLOC/KCSO was running English-speaking religious programs during the morning and early afternoon, and programming of the Spanish International Network (SIN), which took the name Univision in 1986.
 Univision itself purchased Channel 19 in 1997 and changed the call letters to the current KUVS.
 The station's former call letters are now used by a low-power station in Chico/Redding CA, KCSO-LP Channel 33.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.